topherPedersen/tube.php/README.md

 # tube.php
-tube.php is a Web Framework for Building Video Sharing Applications
+tube.php is an Open Source Video Sharing Application for the World Wide Web.